citrix-openstack/blogentries/Mirantis_OpenStack_Single_Server.md

 Ubuntu repositories).
 We've created the 'private' network to house these service VMs, and that clearly will not have access!
-Thankfully, as XenServer is based on a standard Linux distribution, modifying the network to make the XenServer host to act as a router is straight forward.
+Thankfully, as XenServer is based on a standard Linux distribution, modifying the network to make the XenServer host to act as a gateway is straight forward.

 The cross-pool private network setup in